wodo-platform/wodo-nodejs-persistence/README.md

 docker-compose.yaml file contains all definitions/configurations to run MySQL DB instance.
 Important configurations:

 - " build: ./db" --> Builds our own MySQL docker image using the files in db folder.
-- "command: --default-authentication-plugin=mysql_native_password" --> Adjust default auth type to "mysql_native_password" since MySQL 0.x version uses sha encrypted auth model by defaul.
+- "command: --default-authentication-plugin=mysql_native_password" --> Adjust default auth type to "mysql_native_password" since MySQL 8.x version uses sha encrypted auth model by defaul.
 It is quick tweak to adjust the configuration
 - "env_file: ./.env" --> passing our main conf file to docker-compose.
 The confs are consolidated in one simple file.
-- " environment: .... "  --> Setting up root user password, creating wodo user with passowrd and creating default wodo database
+- " environment: .... "  --> Setting up root user password, creating wodo user with password and creating default wodo database
 - "ports: ... " --> Port forwarding from our local env to docker container
-- "volumes:" --> Creating persitence storage to not loose MySQL confs and data when we shut MySQL down
+- "volumes:" --> Creating persistance storage to not loose MySQL confs and data when we shut MySQL down

 To start MySQL instance, run the following command.
 It prints logs to console.
 To stop MySQL, just hit "ctrl+C"